Sweeney Todd: The Demon Barber of Fleet Street (1936 film): Plot

 The film starts in 1936 as a barber tells a patron the story of the infamous Sweeney Todd.
-In 1836, Sweeney Todd (Tod Slaughter) is a barber with a shop near the docks of London.
-One day, as the mercantile ship The Golden Hope readies to leave, Todd watches Johanna Oakley (Eve Lister) and Mark Ingerstreet (Bruce Seton).
-They are in love, but Mark is shipping out and laments that he is a poor man unable to win the approval of Johanna's father, Governor Oakley (D. J. Williams).
-Nearby, Johanna's servant Nan (Davina Craig) asks Mark's fellow sailor Pearley (Jerry Verno) to buy her various luxury goods while he's away.
+In 1836, Sweeney Todd is a barber with a shop near the docks of London.
+One day, as the mercantile ship The Golden Hope readies to leave, Todd watches Johanna Oakley and Mark Ingerstreet.
+They are in love, but Mark is shipping out and laments that he is a poor man unable to win the approval of Johanna's father, Governor Oakley.
+Nearby, Johanna's servant Nan asks Mark's fellow sailor Pearley to buy her various luxury goods while he's away.
 Pearley points out he hasn't the money to buy them.
 Simultaneously, Todd watches all his potential customers and thinks of the money he can make.

-Back at the barbershop, Todd has been sent a new apprentice: the orphan Tobias Ragg (John Singer).
-Next door is a meat pie shop run by Mrs. Lovatt (Stella Rho).
+Back at the barbershop, Todd has been sent a new apprentice: the orphan Tobias Ragg.
+Next door is a meat pie shop run by Mrs. Lovatt.
 She has a large cellar that connects to Todd's.
 In addition to being a barber, Todd buys a share of Oakley's shipping company and hopes to marry Johanna.
 Using his charm, Todd lures wealthy, respectable customers from the docks into his barbershop at Fleet Street, where he sits them in a "special" barber's chair.
 Before shaving a man, he always sends Tobias to Mrs. Lovatt's for a meat pie.
 When Todd pulls a lever, the chair flips over and dumps the unsuspecting victim head-first into the basement.
 Mrs. Lovatt then disposes of the bodies for a share of the stolen money.
 She is, however, increasingly annoyed with Todd for robbing the bodies preemptively and taking more than his share of the money.